 - ‘Death, Desire and Identity: The Political Unconscious of New Queer Cinema’ in Joseph Wilson and Angelia R. Wilson eds.
 Activating Theory (London: Lawrence and Wishart, 1993).

 - ‘Bordwell Considered: Cognitivism, Colonialism and Canadian Cinematic Culture', Cineaction, no. 28, Spring 1992.

 Teaching and supervision

-I teach modules on Film Aesthetics, Film Criticism and the work of Pedro Almodóvar.
+I teach modules on Film Aesthetics, Film Criticism, the work of Pedro Almodóvar and a module on practical criticism whose aim is to get students to make criticism, in prose and in video essay form, in forms appropriate to the digital and inter-connected world we live in.
 I am currently co-supervising a PhD on film adaptations of superhero comics and have recently supervised post-graduate dissertations on Javier Bardem’s star persona, post-9/11 American Cinema, Martin Scorcese, American Action Cinema and brutalism in the work of Catherine Breillat.

 - Undergraduate Admissions Tutor